2023 Best Engineering Technologies Schools in Illinois

 Top 10 Best Engineering Technologies Schools

-Our analysis found Northwestern University to be the best school for engineering technologies students who want to pursue a degree in Illinois.
-Located in the small city of Evanston, Northwestern is a private not-for-profit school with a fairly large student population.
+Our 2023 rankings named Northwestern University the best school in Illinois for engineering technologies students.
+Located in the city of Evanston, Northwestern is a private not-for-profit school with a fairly large student population.

 Read full report on Engineering Technologies at Northwestern University